 - Enhanced Walking Network: This project will install enhanced pedestrian crossings and improve sidewalk infill at locations throughout the City.
 The project implements the walking network in the Transportation Systems Plan, building safe connections for people walking to bus stops, schools, parks, employment centers, and residential areas.

-- Fern Ridge Path Lighting Project: This project will add lighting to sections of the Fern Ridge Path between Bailey Hill Road and City View Street.
+- Fern Ridge Path Lighting: This project will add lighting to sections of the Fern Ridge Path between Bailey Hill Road and City View Street.

 - High Street Two-Way Protected Bikeway: This project will install a two-way protected bikeway on High Street (19th to 6th Avenue).
 The bikeway will connect the Amazon Path to the Riverbank Path, creating a comfortable and accessible travel option for people of all ages and abilities to access South Eugene, Downtown Eugene, and destinations in between.